direktiv/direktiv/specification/instance-data/transforms.md

 Whenever an instance finishes executing a state there is an opportunity to perform a Transform.
 Usually with a field called `transform`, but sometimes in other forms.
 The `switch` state also has a `defaultTransform`, for example.

 All transforms use [structured jx](./structured-jx.md), giving you powerful options to enrich, sanitize, or modify instance data.
-All transforms must produce output that remains valid [instance data](./instance-data.md), otherwise an error will be thrown. // TODO: what error, specifically?
+All transforms must produce output that remains valid [instance data](./instance-data.md), otherwise an error will be thrown: `direktiv.jq.notObject`.

 ## Examples